AlexLeoncoeur/push_swap/README.md

 ## Testing ✅

-To check the validity and efficiency of your solution, you can use the provided checker program:
+To check the validity and efficiency of your solution, you can use the checker program that I made as part of the bonus:

 1. Compile the checker: